Management Response

 Responsible Deadline Status Comments

 1. Assess GFO-led activities with girls’ groups to identify effectiveness and changes needed.
 Informed by analysis, undertake changes in activities led by (female) gender volunteers, introducing a standardized approach to promote girls as change agents.
-Programme Team 2024/09 Initiated UN Women is redesigning the activities led by GFOs in the camps.
+Programme Team 2024/09 Completed UN Women in Cox’s Bazar has developed a draft Women’s Leadership Strategy to guide these efforts.
+The new partnership to implement the EMAP programme embeds a revised approach to the activities led by (female Gender Volunteers, inclusive of a stronger and more standardized focus on enhancing the leadership capacities of women and adolescent girls to act as change agents.
+In March 2025, UN Women existing RP, ASK, is completing an assessment of the women’s and girls’ groups to help inform a more systematic approach moving forward.

 Recommendation: Develop a standardized model of technical support provision to local NGOs/IPs/WLOs and WROs, including capacity building strategies for scale out and institutionalization of trainings, including refresher trainings.